monireamini/zebracat-coding-challenge/README.md

 3. **Resize and Reposition Video**: Ability to resize and reposition the video within the composition.
 4. **Aspect Ratio Control**: Change the aspect ratio of the composition (16:9, 4:3, 1:1, 3:4, 9:16).
 5. **Preview Mode**: Play, pause, and seek through the video to see animations and text overlays.
-6. **Edit Mode**: Add and drag text overlays within the composition.
+6. **Edit Mode**: Add, edit and drag text overlays as well as resize and reposition the video within the composition.
 7. **Video Export**: Export the edited video with all applied overlays and modifications.

 ## Workflow